varshithams/portfolio/final-project-part-one.md

 # Project Structure
 ### 1. Introduction: Setting the Scene

    Investigating the pervasive impact of microplastics on marine microbial ecosystems and their broader implications on oceanic productivity and ecosystem health.
 As a concerned environmentalist, I want to understand and convey how microplastics affect marine life at a microscopic level to advocate for effective pollution control measures.
+I will start by adding pictures of organisms in the ocean that died due to plastic consumption.
 Sketch: An illustration of a polluted ocean scene with microplastics depicted alongside marine life.
 Header: "Investigating the Pervasive Impact of Microplastics on Marine Ecosystems"

 ### 2. The Problem: Microplastics in Our Oceans

 Overview of microplastics and their sources.
 The scale of microplastic pollution and its distribution across marine environments.
+I will bring up how plastics are not being decomposed.
+Globally only 9% of plastic is decomposed annually, the rest are left in landfills.
+I will cite the source and highlight the major issue.
 Sketch: A world map overlaid with markers indicating areas of high microplastic concentration.
 Header: "Understanding the Scale of Microplastic Pollution"